-The employer contribution rate for 2022/23 will remain at 17.6% although this does vary from year to year, this is the future service rate excluding past service deficit.
+The employer contribution rate for 2023/24 changed to 19.9% although this does vary from year to year, this is the future service rate excluding past service deficit.

 The pension scheme is standard between all local government employers and in broad terms offers a pension benefit equivalent to 1/49th of pensionable salary per year of service, where pensionable salary is calculated on a career average with benefits paid at state retirement age.